 If the debtor was not represented by an attorney in the course of negotiating the agreement, the debtor must appear in person at the hearing in order for the reaffirmation agreement to be approved.

-- A creditor may accept payments from a debtor under an agreement that the creditor believes in good faith to be effective.
+A creditor may still accept payments under a reaffirmation agreement that is disapproved by the court, if the creditor believes in good faith that the reaffirmation agreement is effective.
 See 11 U.S.C. § 524(l)(2).

 Delay of Discharge When a Presumption of Undue Hardship Has Arisen.
 When part D of a reaffirmation agreement raises a presumption of undue hardship under 11 U.S.C. § 524(m), the discharge will not be issued so long as the presumption is in place.
 If the court does not earlier enter an order declaring that the presumption of undue hardship has been rebutted to the satisfaction of the court, the presumption lasts for 60 days after the reaffirmation agreement is filed (unless the court orders such 60-day period extended before it expires).
 If part D of the reaffirmation agreement does not contain an explanation that rebuts the presumption of undue hardship to the satisfaction of the court, the court attempts to set a hearing (to be held before the presumption expires) to address whether to disapprove the reaffirmation agreement.

 Remedies if the Creditor Attempts to Collect Pursuant to an Ineffective Reaffirmation Agreement.
 If a reaffirmation agreement is or becomes ineffective, and the debt is discharged, the discharge injunction of 11 U.S.C. § 524(a)(2) (except as provided in § 524(l) as discussed above), bars the creditor from collecting the debt as a personal liability of the debtor (but the creditor may collect the debt as permitted by non-bankruptcy law from property on which it has a security interest or other lien securing payment of the debt).
-If the creditor attempts to collect the discharged debt as a personal liability of the debtor, and refuses to stop such collection efforts, the debtor’s remedy is to pursue a motion to hold the creditor in civil contempt for violating the discharge injunction, and includes the right to recover sums collected in violation of the discharge injunction.
-The debtor may wish to employ counsel: if the creditor is held in civil contempt for violating the discharge injunction, part of the debtor’s recoverable damages include reasonable attorney’s fees.
+If the creditor attempts to collect the discharged debt as a personal liability of the debtor, and refuses to stop such collection efforts, the debtor may file a motion to hold the creditor in civil contempt for violating the discharge injunction.
+If the motion is granted, the court may impose sanctions against the creditor, including repayment of the sums collected in violation of the discharge injunction.
+The debtor may wish to employ counsel to pursue this remedy: if the creditor is held in civil contempt for violating the discharge injunction, part of the debtor’s recoverable damages include reasonable attorney’s fees.